FriendlyUser/cooking-app-pulumi-test/README.md

 The runtime is golang for pulumi config and dotnet for the functions

-Monorepo for Cloud Functions with cooking app in flutter.
+Monorepo for Cloud Functions with cooking app in flutter. wip

 To start